 - T214: DVST version of the smallest CRT Tek made.
 Used in the Type 214 oscilloscope.

-- T2440: used in Model 2465 and several other portable scopes.
+- T2440: used in Model 2465 and several other portable oscilloscopes.
 Incorporated a revolutionary Tektronix designed meshless quadrupole scan expansion lens.

-- T4650: used in the Type 465 scope and several others, over a quarter of a million of these were produced during its lifetime.
+- T4650: used in the Type 465 oscilloscope and several others, over a quarter of a million of these were produced during its lifetime.

 - T6110: Tek's first large (11") graphics DVST, uses the largest ceramic funnel Tek produced.
 Employed in the 400X monitors and the 4051 and 4052 desktop graphics systems.

-- T7100: microchannel plate CRT used in the 7104 1GHz scope.
+- T7100: microchannel plate CRT used in the 7104 1GHz oscilloscope.
 Probably the most complicated CRT Tektronix made.

 - T7612: an electron - bombarded semiconductor sensor used as the digitizer CRT in the 7612D instrument, capable of 200MSamples per second data capture.